MohamedRadwan-DevOps/devops-step-by-step/none-community/course-demos-labs.md

  - **Demo 1: Install-uninstall Docker on Ubuntu on HV and create some containers.**

-    In this demo you will learn and understand how Also, you will learn and
+    In this demo you will learn and understand the steps to install Docker on Ubuntu on HV and create some containers.
+    Also, you will learn how to uninstall the installed container.

  - **Demo 2: Run a .NET core app container from GitHub on Ubuntu.**

-    In this demo you will learn and understand how Also, you will learn and
+    In this demo you will learn and understand how to run a .NET core app containers on Ubuntu from GitHub.
+    Also, you will learn and how to know information about the running app.